Beach Camping Checklist – Essential Things to Bring

 blue water bottle on a beach

-First things first, you should never head to the beach without plenty of water bottles in tow.
+First, you should never head to the beach without plenty of water bottles.

 That’s because, whether you’re planning a summer trip to the beaches of Acadia National Park or Olympic National Park, dehydration is always a concern when you hang out by the ocean.

-To combat dehydration during your beach adventures, always come prepared with some trusty water bottles.
-When you’re outside, the more water you can drink, the better.
+To combat dehydration during your beach adventures, always come prepared with some trusty water bottles, such as Camelbak.
+The more water you can drink outside, the better.

 So, it’s best to have two or more 1-liter water bottles on hand for each person in your camping group.